Gulangyu

 Gulangyu Island is renowned for its beaches, winding lanes and rich architecture.
 The island is on China's list of National Scenic Spots and is classified as a 5A tourist attraction by the China National Tourism Administration (CNTA).
 It ranks at the top of the list of the ten most scenic areas in the province.
+As a pedestrian-only zone where cars and bicycles are banned, the only vehicles permitted are small electric buggies and electric government service vehicles.